Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 // Dependency Injection use-case class MyApplication {
-    // `service` is injected after the application is created
+    // `service` is injected on the application creation
     @Inject lateinit var service: Service

     fun doStuff() {
-        // `service` is guaranteed to be initialized at this point serivice.someMethod()
+        // `service` is guaranteed to be initialized at this point service.someMethod()
     }
 }